MicrosoftDocs/windows-insider/wip/at-work-pro/wip-4-biz-install.md

 ## Once you have completed installation
 These tips will help you and your organization get the most out of Insider Preview builds and the Windows Insider Program for Business.
 * __Check to ensure you have the latest build version.__ Once you have installed an Insider Preview build, the version number will appear in a watermark on the lower right corner of your desktop.
 You can also confirm the Insider Preview build version installed by going to Settings>About your PC and scrolling to "Windows Specifications".
 To confirm that you have the latest Insider Preview build version, check our [Flight Hub](https://docs.microsoft.com/en-us/windows-insider/flight-hub/).
+*__Not getting Insider Preview builds?__ Check our [Troubleshooting Tips](https://insider.windows.com/en-us/how-to-pc/#not-receiving-updates) to ensure that your PC is able to install the latest Insider Preview build throuh Windows Update.
 * __Follow our Windows Insider Program blog.__ As soon as an Insider Preview build is released, we publish a blog with details on feature highlights and fixes.
 [See the latest blog](https://blogs.windows.com/windowsexperience/tag/windows-insider-program/#ft9PuorWX0ODx38J.97)
 * __Provide us with feedback.__ To help us shape Windows to address your organization's specific needs, submit feedback on Insider Preview builds directly to the Feedback Hub in Windows.
 See [Submit and track feedback uisng the Feedback Hub](wip-4-biz-feedback.md).
 * __Use Insider Preview builds to accelerate your next Windows deployment.__ Validating your apps and infrastructure on Insider Preview builds can play an important role in your Windows 10 deployment strategy.
 See [Working with Windows 10 Insider Preview Builds](wip-4-biz-explore-and-validate.md).
 You can also use Windows Anlytics to monitor device health and issues.
 See [Using Device Health to monitor Insider Preview builds](https://insider.windows.com/en-us/for-business-device-health/).